 While you’re on the same street, why not check out the latest exhibition going on at Duddell’s.
 The destination is Hong Kong’s popular one-star Michelin dining and social club with a vibrant art programme, with curated exhibitions and art lectures throughout the year.

-If you have time, pop into Woaw Gallery on Ice House Street next to the Landmark.
-Established in 2019, it specialises in cutting-edge contemporary art, introducing a wide variety of works by artists around the globe with a fresh perspective, and translating them for the Asia Market.
+If you have time, pop into Woaw Gallery on Ice House Street next to The Landmark, established in 2019 by local entrepreneur Kevin Poon.
+The gallery specialises in cutting-edge contemporary art, introducing a wide variety of works by artists around the globe with a fresh perspective, and translating them for the Asia Market.
 The cosy art space is the gallery’s second location after Wanchai.

 Auction powerhouse Christie’s, which also has an art gallery, is in Alexandra House across Chater Road.
 Besides Chinese ceramics, paintings, jewellery and contemporary art, Christie’s also holds regular auctions for luxury handbags!
 In additional to regular in-house exhibitions, Christie’s holds its impressive large-scale pre-auction preview at the Hong Kong Convention and Exhibition Centre twice a year.

-Gagosian* is situated on the 7th floor of Pedder Building and needs no introduction.
-Founded in LA in 1980, it represents some of the world’s most influential artists and estates of the 20th and 21st centuries – Jeff Koons, Jenny Saville, Anselm Kiefer, Taryn Simon, and Zeng Fanzhi, to name a few.
-Their exhibitions are always well-curated and highly-anticipated, with the security detail to match!
+Gagosian is situated on the 7th floor of Pedder Building and needs no introduction.
+The eponymous gallery was founded in LA in 1980, and represents some of the world’s most influential artists and estates of the 20th and 21st centuries – Jeff Koons, Jenny Saville, Anselm Kiefer, Taryn Simon, and Zeng Fanzhi, to name a few.
+Their exhibitions are always well-curated and highly-anticipated, with the security details to match.

 Pearl Lam Galleries

-Pearl Lam Galleries*, named after its Hong Kong founder, is on the 6th floor, and the only Asian gallery in the building.
+Pearl Lam Galleries, named after its Hong Kong founder, is on the 6th floor of the same building.
 Founded in 2005, it plays a vital role in stimulating dialogue and cross-cultural exchange between East and West.
 With a sister gallery in Shanghai, it is one of the most influential local galleries in Hong Kong.
 To date, our favourite exhibitions have been those by Chun Kwang Young, Zanele Muholi, Yinka Shonibare CBE, and Su Xiaobai.

 Next, head to H Queen’s on Queen’s Road Central next to the iconic steps of Pottinger Street.
 Designed by Hong Kong architect and art collector William Lim’s firm CL3, the building was completed in 2017.
 Home to several high-end restaurants and luxury brands, it is also known for being an ‘art building’, housing many international galleries.
 Hart Hall on the ground level is a pop-up space showcasing a diverse programme of art, innovative retail and design – worth checking out if you have the time.

-Next, head down to the 12th floor to visit Pace*, another leading gallery which operates several spaces around the world.
+Start on the 12th floor to visit Pace, a leading gallery which operates several spaces around the world.
 Founded in 1960 in Boston, the gallery is a vital player in the art world in presenting rich programmes that shape the history, creation and engagement with modern and contemporary art.
 Notable artists represented include Yoshitomo Nara, Mary Corse, Zhang Xiaogang, and Loie Hollowell.

 Tang Contemporary Art